CODEX ARCANUM — CIPHERS

 circa 150 BC — Ancient Greece

-Invented by the Greek historian Polybius, this cipher encodes each letter as a coordinate pair in a 5×5 grid.
-Polybius described it as a method for long-distance fire signaling using torches.
-The grid typically merges I and J into one cell to fit 25 letters.
+Invented by the Greek historian, Polybius, this cipher encodes each letter as a pair of coordinates in a 5×5 grid.
+Polybius thought it could be used for long-distance fire signaling using torches.
+The grid, and actually a lot of ciphers do something like this, merges I and J into one cell to fit 25 letters.
 Each letter becomes row/column digits — "HELLO" becomes 23 15 31 31 34.
-Later adapted into the famous tap code used by POWs in the 20th century.
-In this implementation, spaces are represented by / when enciphered.
+Later adapted into the famous tap code used by American POWs 🫡.
+PBS has a cool article on this.
+In this example, spaces are represented by / when enciphered.

 [ VIGENÈRE CIPHER ]